 children are often handed a glass containing the equivalent of many more than two pieces of fruit.

 - As stated earlier, all nutritional food falls into three (or four) major categories

 - only used as a fuel source

 - never used as a building block

 - Fat (lipids)

 - can be used as a component of building block material

-- myelin is a fatty substance used as an electrical insulator
+- Myelin is a fatty protein substance used as an electrical insulator to protect nerves.

-Loosing Myelin is similar to allowing wires to short out.
+Losing Myelin is similar to allowing bare wires to short circuit.

 - each molecule is saturated (can't add any more hydrogen)